 During the weeks in which you have lab activities, links to the activities will be posted within the weekly overview.
 You can also get to the lab activities by clicking on the Assignments link on the left side of the course page.
 The lab activities will include several questions that will require short answers, and you should always save your work as a Word or PDF file and then submit it through the appropriate link within the weekly module (or by going back to the Assignments section).
-Most lab activities will be due on Fridays by 11:59 p.m., with the exception of Lab Activity #11 (due on a Sunday) and Lab Activity #14 (due on a Wednesday).
+Most lab activities will be due on Fridays by 11:59 p.m., with the exception of Lab Activity #8 which is due on a Wednesday.
 Although we encourage you to review the activities before your weekly recitation, this is not mandatory.
-Just remember that recitation is a time to discuss the activities with your peers.
+Just remember that recitation is a time to discuss the activities with your peers; it's not meant to be a time for you to be watching lecture videos.
 Recitation is also a time to get help from your recitation instructor if you are struggling with the content for a given week, to review important ideas, and to learn more about problem-solving strategies.
 We also hope you will post questions about lab activities (and homework assignments) outside of class time in the appropriate CarmenCanvas discussion forums on the course site if you need extra help.
 Separate forums will be set up each week for questions related to the content for the week.